 Explanation of the ability to assist the Foundation to meet fiduciary responsibilities and any experience with similar organizations.

-A process for analyzing a client’s investment policy portfolio structure to meet its investment needs and offer recommendation for modifications.
+A process for analyzing a client’s investment policy portfolio structure to meet its investment needs and offer recommendations for modifications.

 MINOR NON-COMPLIANCE